Arjun9747/Devops-Docs/Interviews/Terraform/import.md

 | `postcondition` | After resource apply | Inside resource   | Ensure real resource state correctness |
 | `check`         | After apply          | Outside resources | Validate overall system state          |

-# Null Resources

-The null_resource is a meta-resource in Terraform that allows you to execute scripts or actions without managing actual infrastructure.

-After creating an EC2 instance, run a script to register it in an external CMDB or monitoring tool.

- Trigger a rebuild script when the app version changes.